elangor/finos-accessability-ninjas-hackathon/hackproject/usecase/usecase.md

 1. Content creators can create customised themes which are having accessibility related css changes.
 2. Content creators can download those themes and apply across documentation platforms/Tools .
-3. Make contents available for all class of people.
+3. Make contents available for all sections of society meeting accessibility standards.

 ## Vernacular